Have you been asked does ants fart? Ants are very successful species of insects that have existed for as long as we can remember.

 Digestive gas is produced by the microbial life in an insect’s stomach (sometimes referred to as its “gut microbiome”).

-There are a number of factors that contribute to gas in insects, not just the food they eat.
+Several factors contribute to gas in insects, not just the food they eat.

 According to Youngsteadt, termites are the most well-known farty insects.
 “However, all termite species that feed on wood, soil, or fungus exhale gas.”